aenglander/starter-app/README.md

     php -S localhost:8080

-Or on Windows

-    php.exe -S localhost:8080

 If the PHP executable cannot be found in the path, the command will need to preceded with the correct path.
-For example:
+A windows example:

-    C:\php\php.exe -S localhost:8080
+    C:\php\php -S localhost:8080

 Alternate addresses or ports can be used if necessary.
 Refer to [the PHP documentation](http://www.php.net/manual/en/features.commandline.webserver.php) for more information on